“Oh, you have to try the tortellini there,” my hairdresser said when I told him I was traveling to Bologna, Italy.

 Enter this large indoor market and you’ll find the usual suspects like fresh produce, cheese, and meat stands, but wander into the side wings and find a wide range of restaurants and bars with a cozy eating area.
 I first wandered in here on a Sunday afternoon and it was packed, so I flowed through the bustling crowd just to see what it was like.

-When I returned on a weekday evening, it was much more my speed: some open tables, live jazz, and relaxed atmosphere.
+When I returned on a weekday evening, it was much more my speed: some open tables, live jazz, and a relaxed atmosphere.
 There are a few places to grab wine here, but I recommend heading to the place in the corner labeled “alimentari” for some Pignoletto and picking up food from any of the vendors there to enjoy at a bistro table.

 Have you tried Pignoletto wine before?
 What other Italian wines are your favorite?
 Let us know in the comments section below!

 Connect With Salt & Wind Travel

 - Explore The Salt & Wind Travel Services